-An updated congestion management process was developed to reflect the guiding principles, goals, and project prioritization framework in the 2050 RTP.
-This process includes safety, alternative mode capacity, operational improvements, land use compatibility, and community input as factors in the CMP.
+An updated congestion management process will be developed to reflect the guiding principles, goals, and project prioritization framework in the updated RTP.
+This process will include analysis of several factors as input to the CMP.
 The CMP will be used to evaluate new projects that are suggested for incorporation into the RTP.
-The CMP will be instrumental in any future updates to the RTP as well.

-CMP evaluation of proposed projects for the 2045 RTP
+CMP evaluation of proposed projects for the updated RTP